-B. Analytical evaluation
+B. Analytical Evaluation

-We have analysed how the added delay due to the suboptimal CN-HA-MR-MNN path introduced by the use of the NEMO Basic Support protocol affects the performance of TCP applications.
-In addition to the severe effect that the overall RTT has in the TCP performance, and the obvious effect that the delay itself has on real time applications6, there is another effect that impacts performance: the packet overhead (and the associated PMTU reduction).
+We have analyzed how the added delay due to the suboptimal CN-HA-MR-MNN path introduced by the use of the NEMO basic support protocol affects the performance of TCP applications.
+In addition to the severe effect that the overall RTT has in the TCP performance, and the obvious effect that the delay itself has on real-time applications,6 there is another effect that impacts performance: the packet overhead (and the associated PMTU reduction).

-A 40-byte IPv6 header is added to every packet in the MR-HA bidirectional path due to the NEMO Basic Support protocol.
+A 40-byte IPv6 header is added to every packet in the MR-HA bidirectional path due to the NEMO basic support protocol.
 Moreover, an IPv6 additional header is added per nesting level.
-The effect of this overhead can be negligible for non real time applications, but it can be very important for real time ones, such as VoIP applications.
-In order to quantitatively evaluate this effect, we analyse next the effects of the NEMO Basic Support protocol and MIRON, comparing it with plain IPv4 and IPv6, in a VoIP communication using the widely utilised Skype7 application.
-Skype uses the iLBC (internet Low Bitrate Codec) [27] codec, which is a free speech codec suitable for robust voice communication over IP.
-The codec is designed for narrow band speech and results in a payload bit rate of 13.33 kbps with an encoding frame length of 30 ms and 15.20 kbps with an encoding length of 20 ms.
+The effect of this overhead can be negligible for nonreal-time applications, but it can be very important for real time ones, such as VoIP applications.
+In order to quantitatively evaluate this effect, we analyze next the effects of the NEMO basic support protocol and MIRON, comparing it with plain IPv4 and IPv6, in a VoIP communication using the widely utilized Skype7 application.
+Skype uses the Internet low bit rate codec (iLBC) [28], which is a free speech codec suitable for robust voice communication over IP.
+The codec is designed for narrowband speech and results in a payload bit rate of 13.33 kb/s with an encoding frame length of 30 ms and 15.20 kb/s with an encoding length of 20 ms.

-Table I shows the packet overhead and the bandwidth consumed by a VoIP communication using UDP/RTP and the iLBC codec, for plain IPv4, plain IPv6, the NEMO Basic Support protocol and MIRON.
-The overhead of MIRON is less than the one introduced by the NEMO Basic Support protocol and remains constant though the number of nesting levels.
-The reader should notice that a nested mobile network connected to the Internet through a 64 kbps connection would not be able to support this kind of VoIP traffic (VoIP applications are expected to be very important in forthcoming 4G networks).
-In [24] a more detailed analysis of the packet overhead in network mobility environments is presented.
+Table I shows the packet overhead and the bandwidth consumed by a VoIP communication using UDP/RTP and the iLBC codec, for plain IPv4, plain IPv6, the NEMO basic support protocol, and MIRON.
+The overhead of MIRON is less than the one introduced by the NEMO basic support protocol and remains constant though the number of nesting levels.
+The reader should notice that a nested mobile network connected to the Internet through a 64 kb/s connection would not be able to support this kind of VoIP traffic (VoIP applications are expected to be very important in forthcoming 4G networks).
+In [25], an additional analysis of the packet overhead in network mobility environments is presented.